-with $n \geq 0$ , the formulas $\varphi_1, \ldots, \varphi_n$ and $\varphi$ together constitute the benchmark.
+with $n \ge 0$ , the formulas $\varphi_1, \ldots, \varphi_n$ and $\varphi$ together constitute the benchmark.
 For ease of reference, let us refer to L as the background logic for the benchmark, and to the theory contained in L's declaration as the background theory.
 The intended test is whether the formula $\varphi$ is satisfiable in the background logic under the assumptions $\varphi_1, \ldots, \varphi_n$ ; in other words, whether the formula (and $\varphi_1 \cdots \varphi_n \varphi$ ) is satisfiable in the background theory.
 Clearly, a benchmark with assumptions $\varphi_1, \ldots, \varphi_n$ and main formula $\varphi$ could also be given as the semantically equivalent formula (and $\varphi_1 \cdots \varphi_n \varphi$ ) with no assumptions.
 The rationale for the assumption attribute is entirely operational.
 Many SMT solvers can process assumptions more efficiently if they are explicitly identified as such, as opposed to given together with the query formula $\varphi$ .
 We call (and $\varphi_1 \cdots \varphi_n \varphi$ ) the formula of the benchmark.

 The attribute status of a benchmark declaration records whether the benchmark's formula is known to be (un)satisfiable in the associated background theory.
 Knowing about the satisfiability of a benchmark is useful for debugging solvers based on sound and complete procedures, or for evaluating the accuracy of solvers based on unsound or incomplete procedures.

 The extrasorts attribute complements the sorts attribute of the background theory's declaration by declaring additional sort symbols.
 The extrafuns attribute complements the funs attribute of the theory declaration with additional function symbols with their rank.
+This includes the possibility of overloading an old function symbol with a new rank-provided that this overloading preserves sort uniqueness for well-sorted terms.
 The extrapreds attribute has a similar purpose, but for predicate symbols.
 In contrast with the symbols defined in the extensions attribute of a logic declaration, which are defined in terms of the symbols in the background theory, the symbols in extrasorts, extrafuns and extrapreds are "uninterpreted" in the theory.
 See Section 6 for a rigorous definition of what it means for a symbol to be uninterpreted in SMT-LIB.